 There are no other reports in the literature that evaluate clinical results of the laparoscopic uterosacral ligaments suspensions and/or traditional types of enterocele repairs such as the Halban and Moskowitz procedures.
 However, some have described their surgical technique and/or complications.
-Lyons & Winer reviewed the technique and complications in 276 patients who had either a Moskowitz or Halban procedure.
-The worst complications encountered in this series were port site infections.
-Koninckx et al emphasized using the carbon dioxide laser for vaporization of the enterocele sac, followed by uterosacral ligament shortening and suspension of the posterior vaginal wall.
-A modified Moschowitz procedure with approximation of the posterior vaginal fascia to the anterior wall of the rectum has also been described laparoscopically.
+Lyons and Winer reviewed the technique and complications in 276 patients who had either a Moskowitz or Halban procedure.11 The worst complications encountered in this series were port site infections.
+Koninckx et al emphasized using the carbon dioxide laser for vaporization of the enterocele sac, followed by uterosacral ligament shortening and suspension of the posterior vaginal wall.12 A modified Moschowitz procedure with approximation of the posterior vaginal fascia to the anterior wall of the rectum has also been described laparoscopically.
 Despite the paucity of data regarding long-term cure rates, the uterosacral ligament suspension and site specific enterocele repair remains a mainstay in many surgeons armamentarium.

-In 1994 Nezhat et al were the first to report a series of 15 patients who underwent laparoscopic sacral colpopexy.
-They reported an apical vault cure rate of 100% on follow-up ranging from 3 to 40 months.
-In 1995, Lyons reported 4 laparoscopic sacrospinous fixation and 10 laparoscopic sacral colpopexies.
-Ross subsequently reported on 19 patients who underwent laparoscopic sacral colpopexy, Burch colposuspension and modified culdeplasty in 1997.
-The author reported 7 complications including: 3 cystotomies, 2 urinary tract infections, one seroma, and one inferior epigastric laceration.
-Despite 2 patients being lost to follow-up, he reported a cure rate of (13/13) 100% for vaginal apex prolapse at 1 year.
+In 1994 Nezhat et al were the first to report a series of 15 patients who underwent laparoscopic sacral colpopexy.13 They reported an apical vault cure rate of 100 percent on follow-up ranging from 3 to

+40 months.
+In 1995, Lyons reported four laparoscopic sacrospinous fixation and ten laparoscopic sacral colpopexies.14 Ross subsequently reported on 19 patients who underwent laparoscopic sacral colpopexy, Burch colposuspension and modified culdeplasty in 1997.
+The author reported seven complications including: three cystotomies, two urinary tract infections, one seroma, and one inferior epigastric laceration.
+Despite two patients being lost to follow-up, he reported a cure rate of (13/13) 100 percent for vaginal apex prolapse at one year.8

 Cosson et al reported on their experience of feasibility and short-term complications in 77 patients who had undergone laparoscopic sacral colpopexies.
 Laparoscopy was actually performed on 83 patients with symptomatic prolapse of the uterus.
 Six cases required conversion to laparotomy because of technical difficulties.
 All of the remaining 77 patients underwent laparoscopic sacrocolpopexy.
 Subtotal hysterectomy was performed in 60 cases.
 Three patients required reoperations for hematoma or hemorrhage.
-Mean operative follow up was 343 days.
-Three other patients required reoperation, 1 for a third-degree cystocele and 2 for recurrent stress incontinence.
-The surgeons concluded the sacrocolpopexy is feasible and the operative time, post operative complications are related to the surgeons experience but remains comparable to those noted in laparotomy.
+Mean operative follow-up was 343 days.
+Three other patients required reoperation, one for a third-degree cystocele and two for recurrent stress incontinence.
+The surgeons concluded the sacrocolpopexy is feasible and the operative time, postoperative complications are related to the surgeons experience but remains comparable to those noted in laparotomy.15

 Use of synthetic mesh for the treatment of vaginal vault prolapse has been performed since 1991 at The University of Auvergne, Clermont-Ferrand.
-At the University of Auvergne, more than 250 cases have been performed laparoscopically with an apical vault cure rate of approximately 92%.
-Complications are rare with the most common being mesh extrusion (2%) and only in patients who underwent concomitant hysterectomy.
+At the University of Auvergne, more than 250 cases have been performed laparoscopically with an apical vault cure rate of approximately 92 percent.16 Complications are rare with the most common being mesh extrusion (2%) and only in patients who underwent concomitant hysterectomy.
 Patients who had uterine suspensions or who have not had a concomitant hysterectomy have not experienced this complication.
-(Wattiez A, personal communication -International Society of Gynecologic Endoscopy - Berlin 2002).
-Rozet et al reported on 363 cases of laparoscopic sacralcolpopexy with polyester mesh with mean follow-up of 14.6 months.
-Cure rate was reported at 96% and complications were minimal including 3 mesh erosions, 1 bowel incarceration, 1 spondylitis, and 2 mesh infection.
-We have performed more that 300 laparoscopic Y-mesh sacral colpopexies with macroporous soft polypropylene mesh in the past 2 years and have had excellent clinical results with a very low rate of complications.
-Our cure rate is greater than 94% and we have had only 2 mesh erosions (0.6%) to date and both patients did have concomitant hysterectomy.
+(Wattiez A, personal communication-International Society of Gynecologic Endoscopy-Berlin 2002).
+We have performed more that 300 laparoscopic Y-mesh sacral colpopexies with macroporous soft polypropylene mesh in the past two years and have had excellent clinical results with a very low rate of complications.
+Our cure rate is greater than 94 percent and we have had only two mesh erosions (0.6%) to date and both patients did have concomitant hysterectomy.